tasxatzial/search-engine-trec-fair-ranking-19/README.md

 * Final score for a query is the combination of the score from a retrieval model plus a Pagerank score.
 * Option to use stemming.
 * Option to use a list of stopwords.
-* Evaluation of the seach engine using a judgements file of ~600 queries.
+* Evaluation of the engine using a judgements file of ~600 queries.

 ## Indexing & Searching